-Our model portfolios are not limited to any specific product or service offered by a brokerdealer or insurance company and will generally include Exchange-Traded Funds.
+Our model portfolios will generally include a limited selection of Exchange-Traded Funds, using asset allocation and rebalancing strategies.

 The clients are encouraged to review the Form ADV for disclosures and contract materials.

-1DB's model portfolios include sweep program where cash is swept to Apex' FDIC insured funds.
+1DB's model portfolios include sweep program where cash is swept to Apex's FDIC insured funds.
 Neither 1DB nor Apex are a bank.